owencjones/cucumber-tech-test/commentary.md

 Similar to `And`, `But` is also not a function in Cucumber.js, and it is also imported but not used in the code given.

-The only Step definitions in Cucumber.js are `Given`, `When`, and `Then`.

-_I'm not sure why And and But are not valid in cucumber.js, to be quite honest_
+The only Step definitions in Cucumber.js are `Given`, `When`, and `Then`. _I'm not sure why And and But are not valid in cucumber.js, to be quite honest, as they are valid in Cucumber syntax._

 (Cucumber.js Step definition syntax)[https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/step_definitions.md]